-Do You Need A New Charger For iPhone 8?
-Here's What You Need To Know
+Do You Need A New Charger For The iPhone 8?
+You Might Not Like The Answer

 The time has finally come!
 After many agonizing months of rumors and what-ifs surrounding the iPhone 8, the official details of the new phone are finally here.
 Techies and Apple enthusiasts alike gathered at the Steve Jobs Theater in Cupertino, California to hear all the juicy new details about the iPhone 8, as well as several other of the latest Apple gadgets coming to the market.
 But when it comes to the release of any new phone -- especially a new iPhone -- most people are probably wondering one thing and one thing only: Do you need a new charger for the iPhone 8?